kimbjerge/few-shot-novelty/README.md

 # few-shot-novelty
-This project contains Python code for few-shot-learning with novelty detection.
+This project contains work in progrees with Python code for few-shot-learning with novelty detection.

 The problem addressed with this research is to solve the extended few-shot learning problem with queries of images of both known and unknown images.
 A support set contains N classes with each K shots of images and a query set that contains Q images to be classified as classes inside or outside of the support set.